 Keep in mind what you’re celebrating.
 The decorating, shopping, and entertaining are not ends in themselves.

 37. Connect with others

 You don’t have to do all the preparations yourself.
-You can involve your children in baking.
-You can organize gift wrapping parties.
+You can involve your children in baking and/or organize gift wrapping parties.
 Turning your Christmas preparation into some kind of social time makes it fun instead of an extra chore.

 Green Christmas.
 Some rights reserved by dahon

 I am not a plastic bag.
 Source unknown

 Gift wrapping.Some rights reserved by torbakhopper

 Potted Christmas tree.
 Some rights reserved by Christmas Stock Images.